Fact: hormonal weight gain may be to blame for those stubborn 10 to 20 pounds you keep losing and gaining back every couple of months.

 - Organic tempeh

-Despite these common weight gain signs, hormonal imbalances may not always be apparent to you.
+Despite these common weight gain signs, other hormonal imbalance signs may not always be apparent to you.
 You might think that genetics or aging are responsible for weight gain on the belly and hips.

 That may or may not be true — but the best place to start is with hormonal testing.
 You may be surprised to learn which hormones are in excess, which are not enough, and which are being blocked altogether.